klaudiohmmedeiros/gamificationdesigntest20261/README.md

 ## About the spreadsheets

 A template for the spreadsheet mentioned in the study, for visualization purposes, can be found here: [Class spreadsheets - Example 1.pdf](https://github.com/user-attachments/files/26869138/Class.spreadsheets.-.Example.1.pdf).
 The game information is in another spreadsheet.
-This spreadsheet, for visualization purposes, can be found here: [Class spreadsheets - General.pdf](https://github.com/user-attachments/files/26869217/Class.spreadsheets.-.General.pdf)
+This spreadsheet, for visualization purposes, can be found here: [Class spreadsheets - General.pdf](https://github.com/user-attachments/files/26869217/Class.spreadsheets.-.General.pdf).

-It's important to note that, in this template, all students' information are in the same Google Spreadsheet.
-Therefore, a student can view information about its peers.

-In the case that the instructor uses one spreadsheet with various pages (as it is presented above), it is recommended to hide the "General" page.
-This page has general information about the dynamic and, ideally, shouldn't be visible for the students.

-In the case that the instructor wants to separate the students' data into different spreadsheets, the mapping has to be done manually with functions like IMPORTRANGE, passing the link with the informations to be used.

 ## Spreadsheet information